lizadams/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ-WRF_tutorial_build_gcc.md

  ls -lrt /[your_path]/ioapi-3.2/Linux2_x86_64gfort_openmpi_4.0.1_gcc_9.1.0/libioapi.a
  ```

- ### Note: I am getting a shared object problem when I try running m3tools
+ ### Note: If you get a shared object problem when trying to run m3tools such as the following:
  ```
  [lizadams@dogwood-login1 Linux2_x86_64gfort_openmpi_4.0.1_gcc_9.1.0]$ ./juldate
 ./juldate: error while loading shared libraries: libimf.so: cannot open shared object file: No such file or directory
 ```

-### Need to edit your .cshrc to add the path to the library by setting the LD_LIBRARY_PATH environment variable
+### Edit your .cshrc to add the path to the library by setting the LD_LIBRARY_PATH environment variable

 ```
 #for gcc WRF-CMAQ build